-Prescriptive Analytics is used for performance optimization.
+Prescriptive analytics is used for performance optimization.
 This optimization is accomplished by using a variety of statistical and analytical techniques to identify the decisions that need to be taken in order to achieve the desired outcomes.
-The data sources used for the determination of outcomes can range from structured data (e.g., numbers, price points etc.), semi-structured data (e.g., email, XML etc.) and unstructured data (e.g., images, videos, texts etc.).
+The data sources used for the determination of outcomes can range from structured data (e.g., numbers, price points, etc.), semi-structured data (e.g., email, XML, etc.) and unstructured data (e.g., images, videos, texts, etc.).

 If done correctly, Prescriptive Analytics is the Holy Grail of analytics.
 However, if done incorrectly, it can result in misinformed decisions that can be outright dangerous.
 Individuals and organizations have to understand that even if the data is correlated that does not mean that there is some sort of causation.
-A general example of this is when in a news report, the host(s) says that survey has shown that x is correlated with y but then they go on how y was caused due to x.
+A general example of this is when in a news report, the host(s) says that the survey has shown that x is correlated with y but then they go on how y was caused due to x.
 This is simply what I call “jumping the data gun” and organizations that are not aware of this can fall into this trap.

 Another thing to be aware of is that after the Prescriptive Analytics gives you certain courses of action and you apply those actions, keep track of how well your Prescriptive Analytics is performing as well.
 In other words, you have to measure the performance of your performance optimization ways.
-The reason to do this is because over time you can see if the models presented by your Prescriptive Analytics engine is worth following, re-doing or dumping.
+The reason to do this is that over time you can see if the models presented by your Prescriptive Analytics engine are worth following, re-doing or dumping.

 To get you started, here are a few questions to ask:

 |Who uses prescriptive analytics within, across and outside your organization?||Who should be using prescriptive analytics within, across and outside your organization?|

 |What outcomes do prescriptive analytics tells you?||What outcomes prescriptive analytics should tell you?|